 2. The ultrawide camera needs some improvements

-3. The video capturing is not very good
+3. The video capturing is not very good.
+No LED notification

 If you’re looking for a phone without that fits nicely in a budget, in the lower mid-range, the Motorola One Fusion Plus should be at the top of your list.

 Motorola One Fusion Plus has great battery life, solid design, amazing screen and good photo quality.
-Sure there’s no telephoto camera, the ultra-wide cam is the best in this price and the video capture is only decent.
+There’s no telephoto camera, but the ultra-wide camera is the above average and the video capture is only decent.

 But at this price, this isn’t much of a sacrifice.
-Even with all the competition like Poco M2 Pro, if you’re looking for a phone that has all the basics elements, let me definitely recommend this one.
+Even with all the competition like Poco M2 Pro, if you’re looking for a phone that has all the basics elements, you can take a look a this.

-So overall I would say for the price point of 17,499 rupees, this is a very good Android phone.
-Anyways guys that’s it for Motorola Fusion One Plus review.
+So overall I would say for the price of Rs 17,499, this is a very good Android phone.

-That wraps up my Motorola One Fusion Plus review, do let me know which smartphone would you buy if you had 17,000 rupees to spend.
-Would you buy the Motorola One Fusion Plus or some other device also let me know in the comments.
+That wraps up my Motorola One Fusion Plus review, do let me know which smartphone would you buy if you had Rs 17,000 to spend.
+Would you buy the Motorola One Fusion Plus or some other device?
+Let me know in the comments.